 Evelyne didn’t know the exact location of Home.
 Few did, outside of the nympherai who were born within the great forest.
 But she knew, at least, that it was hours out of their way.

 Leandros looked to Roman.
-“What do you think?” he asked.
+“What do you think?”

 “I don’t think we have a choice,” the man answered.
 “It’s not like we can fight them.”

 Grudgingly, Evelyne spoke up, eyeing the circle of oanai around them.
 “He’s right.
 The diplomats’ safety is our top priority and cooperating with these oversized deer is the only way we can ensure it.
 Let’s just get this over with.”

 “Not you,” the oanai told her.
 “Just Lord Nochdvor.”
 His dark eyes then tracked over to Roman, his whiskers twitching thoughtfully.
 “And him.”